ytyeoh/toyota/content/blog/corolla.en.md

    [[safety.link]]
      title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes when there is a risk of collision.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "corolla-15"
    [[safety.link]]
      title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for All Speeds*" description= "Maintains a safe distance with preceding vehicle and brakes automatically when the car ahead stops.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "corolla-16"
    [[safety.link]]
      title= "Toyota Safety Sense Automatic High Beam (AHB)*" description= "Automatically switches between high beam and low beam as needed to provide maximum road visibility.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "corolla-17"
    [[safety.link]]
      title= "Toyota Safety Sense
 Lane Departure Alert (LDA)*"
      description= "Alerts you when you unintentionally stray out of the lane.
 Less swaying, safer driving.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "corolla-18"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centred either by detecting the lane or the preceding vehicle.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "corolla-19"
    [[safety.link]]
      title= "Tyre Pressure Warning System"